open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/jump_across_stream/jump_across_stream.md

 ## Part 6

-Where is the $x$-coordinate of the bear's highest position above the stream?
+When the bear is at its highest ($y$y or vertical) position above the stream, what is the $x$-coordinate of the bear?

 ### Answer Section